Dear Ms. Vicki,

 I did all the things he said I wasn't doing for him.
 At the end of the day, he wanted more.

-My husband has started looking online to meet a woman who can satisfy his need to communicate with him.
-He told me he was going to do it if I didn't change and he has also given me timelines and has been testing me on many different levels.
+My husband has started looking online to meet a woman who can satisfy his need for communication.
+He told me he was going to do it if I didn't change, and he has also given me timelines and has been testing me on many different levels.